Folkestone’s EnVironmental Conscience

 Troo Granola products are available from Folkestone Wholefoods, and any decent supermarket near you!

 creative, environmentally conscious companies

 Folkestone is home to a lot of creative thinking.
 There are other businesses working with a sustainable ethos.
 Plamil, our very own chocolate factory, has been at the fore-front of vegan food production since the 1950s.
-There are many places to eat that are also community-based businesses such as Dr Legumes on the Harbour Arm.
+There are many places to eat that are also community-based businesses such as Dr Legumes on Rendezvous Street.